 Opal is a well-known example of a mineral whose color is caused by a physical phenomenon called “diffraction.”
 Other phenomena include iridescence, a rainbow effect seen in iris quartz and pearls; chatoyancy, which we see in cat’s-eye stones and some malachite; asterism, which is displayed in star stones; aventurescence, as seen in aventurine quartz and sunstones; adularescence, seen in moonstone; and play of color, or the alexandrite effect, seen in the alexandrite variety of chrysoberyl and some garnets.
 In every one of these groups, the cause of the color is related to some internal physical structure and not a metallic impurity or element in the mineral’s structure.

 For centuries, people tried to explain the play of color seen in many opals.
 Finally, in the 1960s, we developed equipment that could actually see the internal structure of opal.
 It revealed a very orderly arrangement of submicroscopic spherules of silica.
 These spherules and the spaces between them acted as a diffraction grating, spreading light into its various colors.
-The sizes of these spherules and the angle at which the light struck them, coupled with the viewer’s angle, determined which color wavelengths were cancelled out and which ones were reflected.
+The sizes of these spherules and the angle the light struck them, coupled with the viewer’s angle, determined which color wavelengths were canceled and which ones were reflected.
 Diffraction of light results in opal’s play of color.

 Play of Color

+Another attractive feldspar mineral is adularia.
+Like labradorite, it develops as thin crystals that line up in parallel arrangement and act as a diffraction grating.
 But adularia does not show a play of color.
 The twinned arrangement of the crystals simply scatters light.
 While it can also be shades of gray, pink, peach, green and brown, it is best known for a bluish-white color that is reminiscent of the moon.

-Iridescence is what gives pearls their soft, moonlike luster, called “orient”.
+Iridescence is what gives pearls their soft, moonlike luster, called “orient.”
 Pearls are made up of layer upon layer of microscopic crystals of hexagonal aragonite.
 The refractive indexes of these layers are the same.
 Colored and black pearls result from inclusions that get into the pearl’s structure.

 Mother of pearl’s lovely shimmer, or glow, comes from the interior lining of shells, which is made up of two different substances: the calcium carbonate mineral aragonite, which forms microscopic hexagonal crystals, and conchiolin, a fibrous protein that forms in layers in parallel arrangement.
-The parallel fibers of the conchiolin are the key to creating the iridescence we see in mother of pearl, also called “nacre”.
+The parallel fibers of the conchiolin are the key to creating the iridescence we see in mother of pearl, also called “nacre.”

 When the fibers of a mineral develop in a parallel arrangement, they impart a silky shimmer or glow of light, called chatoyancy, that can be very appealing.
 You can expect to see this shimmer in a range of minerals.
 Asbestos is a very common example.
 When the asbestos is invaded by silica, it can form what we normally call tiger’s-eye, which is a very useful chatoyant gemstone with a silky luster.
 The invading silica negates the hazard we normally associate with asbestos.